How to Upload File to Mongodb Cmd

 #Getting Started with mongoimport

-mongoimport is a powerful command-line tool for importing data from JSON, CSV, and TSV files into MongoDB collections.
-It's super-fast and multi-threaded, so in many cases will exist faster than whatsoever custom script you might write to do the aforementioned thing. mongoimport apply can exist combined with some other command-line tools, such every bit jq for JSON manipulation, or csvkit for CSV manipulation, or even gyre for dynamically downloading data files from servers on the net.
-As with many command-line tools, the options are endless!
+is a powerful command-line tool for importing data from JSON, CSV, and TSV files into MongoDB collections.
+It's super-fast and multi-threaded, so in many cases will exist faster than whatsoever custom script you might write to do the aforementioned thing. mongoimport

 #Choosing a Source Data Format

 In many ways, having your source data in JSON files is better than CSV (and TSV).
 JSON is both a hierarchical information format, like MongoDB documents, and is also explicit about the types of data information technology encodes.
-On the other hand, source JSON data can be difficult to deal with - in many cases it is not in the construction you'd like, or it has numeric data encoded as strings, or mayhap the date formats are non in a form that mongoimport accepts.
+On the other hand, source JSON data can be difficult to deal with - in many cases it is not in the construction you'd like, or it has numeric data encoded as strings, or mayhap the date formats are non in a form that mongoimport

 CSV (and TSV) data is tabular, and each row will be imported into MongoDB as a separate document.
 This ways that these formats cannot support hierarchical data in the same way equally a MongoDB certificate can.
-When importing CSV information into MongoDB, mongoimport volition attempt to make sensible choices when identifying the type of a specific field, such as int32 or string.
-This behaviour can be overridden with the use of some flags, and you can specify types if you want to.
-On top of that, mongoimport supplies some facilities for parsing dates and other types in different formats.
+When importing CSV information into MongoDB, mongoimport

 In many cases, the selection of source data format won't be up to you lot - information technology'll exist up to the organisation generating the data and providing information technology to you.
 I recommend if the source data is in CSV course and so y'all shouldn't attempt to convert it to JSON starting time unless y'all programme to restructure it.

-#Connect mongoimport to Your Database
+to Your Database

 This section assumes that y'all're connecting to a relatively straightforward setup - with a default authentication database and some authentication set upward.
 (You should ever create some users for authentication!)

 If you lot don't provide whatsoever connection details to mongoimport, it will attempt to connect to MongoDB on your local machine, on port 27017 (which is MongoDB's default).
-This is the same as providing --host=localhost:27017.
+This is the same as providing --host=localhost:27017

 #One URI to Rule Them All

-There are several options that allow you to provide separate connection data to mongoimport, but I recommend yous use the --uri option.
+option.
 If you're using Atlas you can get the advisable connection URI from the Atlas interface, by clicking on your cluster'southward "Connect" button and selecting "Connect your Application".
 (Atlas is existence continuously adult, and so these instructions may be slightly out of date.)
-Ready the URI as the value of your --uri option, and replace the username and password with the appropriate values:
+Ready the URI as the value of your --uri

 1 mongoimport --uri 'mongodb+srv://MYUSERNAME:SECRETPASSWORD@mycluster-ABCDE.azure.mongodb.net/test?retryWrites=true&w=majority'

 Be aware that in this form the username and password must be URL-encoded.
-If you lot don't want to worry most this, then provide the username and countersign using the --username and --password options instead:
+If you lot don't want to worry most this, then provide the username and countersign using the --username

-1 mongoimport --uri 'mongodb+srv://mycluster-ABCDE.azure.mongodb.net/test?retryWrites=truthful&west=majority' \
+1 mongoimport --uri 'mongodb+srv://mycluster-ABCDE.azure.mongodb.net/test?retryWrites=truthful&west=majority' \ two --username='MYUSERNAME' \ 3 --password='SECRETPASSWORD'

-If yous omit a countersign from the URI and exercise not provide a --password selection, then mongoimport volition prompt y'all for a password on the control-line.
+volition prompt y'all for a password on the control-line.
 In all these cases, using single-quotes around values, as I've done, will salve you issues in the long-run!

-If yous're not connecting to an Atlas database, and then you'll accept to generate your own URI.
-If you're connecting to a single server (i.e. you don't have a replicaset), then your URI will look similar this: mongodb://your.server.host.name:port/.
+.
 If yous're running a replicaset (and you lot should!) then you lot have more one hostname to connect to, and you don't know in advance which is the primary.
 In this case, your URI volition consist of a series of servers in your cluster (y'all don't need to provide all of your cluster'south servers, providing i of them is available), and mongoimport will discover and connect to the primary automatically.
-A replicaset URI looks like this: mongodb://username:password@host1:port,host2:port/?replicaSet=replicasetname.
+A replicaset URI looks like this: mongodb://username:password@host1:port,host2:port/?replicaSet=replicasetname

 Full details of the supported URI formats tin can be establish in our reference documentation.